astroryan12/VerticalTabs/README.md

 - If the 'Tree Style Tab' header is appearing, and/or the top bar isn't functioning correctly, ensure 'toolkit.legacyUserProfileCustomizations.stylesheets' is set to 'true' in 'about:config'.

 - If the sidebar is not showing up at all after installation, be sure to left click the Tree Style Tab add-on in the top bar in order to turn on the extension.

-!# Known Issues

-- Bookmarks toolbar not currently functional.
-Working on fix.